-Liverpool City Region Metro Mayor Steve Rotheram today announced the appointment of TUC Regional Secretary Lynn Collins as Chair of his Fairness and Social Justice Advisory Board.
+Steve Rotheram today announced the appointment of TUC Regional Secretary, Lynn Collins as the chair of the Liverpool City Region Fairness and Social Justice Advisory Board.

 Lynn has headed up the Trades Union Congress in the North West since 2013, the first woman to hold that position, representing the region’s 800,000 unionised workers in over 50 different trades unions.
 Prior to her appointment as TUC Regional Secretary Lynn worked as a senior trades unionist, playing an active role promoting equality and tackling disadvantage and poverty.